AsuweRich/printf/README.md

 ```js
 int printf ( const char * format, ... );
 ```
-This is the first group project that we have at Holberton School, which consists of replicating the printf (3) function of language c, calling it this way _printf.
+This is the first group project that we have at Holberton School, which consists of replicating the printf (3) function of language c, calling it this way `_printf`

-This function is part of the standard library and to use it we must specify the header file <stdio.h>.
+This function is part of the standard library and to use it we must specify the header file `<stdio.h>`.

 Writes the C string pointed by format to the standard output (stdout).
 If format includes format specifiers (subsequences beginning with %), the additional arguments following format are formatted and inserted in the resulting string replacing their respective specifiers.